-By all means, and much like in the rest of Africa, never have tap when you visit Ethiopia – not unless you use a water filter.
+By all means, and much like in the rest of Africa, never have tap when you travel in Ethiopia – not unless you use a water filter.
 Water is not safe to drink, and you may get all sorts of bugs from it.
 Avoid salads and raw vegetables that may have been washed with tap water.

 If you like sparkling water, opt for Ambo Water – it’s delicious.

 It’s a safe country

 Ethiopia is open to international travel and, for the most part, Ethiopia is a safe country and you shouldn’t encounter any major problems when traveling around.
 Keep your eyes open and belongings safe as incidents such as theft of wallets and cell phones is common in larger cities.
 I also recommend using your good judgement when walking around, especially at night, as cities tend to have poor illumination.